Zequez/logseq-vault/pages/Money Club.md

 		  Notice how you feel from telling and witnessing your story this way, and make a record of this, too.
 Make special note of any emotions that you feel, and use them for the next experiment.
 	- I am born to a family of father, mother and a brother.
 We weren't rich, but we weren't poor either.
 The home was big, some kids that came to our home thought we were rich, other thought we were like them.
 I didn't think we were rich.
-	- When I was a kid my father hammered down the importance of money of us by disappearing the whole day
+	- When I was a kid my father hammered down the importance of money of us by disappearing the whole day and coming back at night with money that he would give us so we could put on a tin (to save it).
+That was his job, being somewhere else getting money.
-	- He hammered down on us the importance of getting and saving money by giving us money and making us put it on a tin.
 	- When I was a kid my father got all the money in the house.
 He would work long hours and come back at night.
 I was told studying is my only job.
 And my father, _in his attempt to control us_,  made sure we did the job well, by paying us for getting good grades.
 And punishing us (by taking computer time away) if we got bad grades.
 	- He also payed us to do things that we otherwise wouldn't do, like picking up dog poop.
 He was teaching us to do things we didn't want for money.
 	- With the money saved, I remember having bought a fishing rod; fishing was an activity that we did together with my father; although not very often.